MinterTeam/minter-network-web/content/docs/index.md

 `10%` from reward going to Developers.

-Lets consider a validator whose stake (i.e. self-bonded stake + delegated stake) is 10% of the total stake of all validators.
+Let's consider a validator whose stake (i.e. self-bonded stake + delegated stake) is 10% of the total stake of all validators.
 This validator has 20% self-bonded stake and applies a commission of 10%.
 Now let us consider a block with the following rewards: